The British Education System

 Will my qualifications that I get in the UK help me to enter a British university?

-Yes, but remember that your scholarship will initially be for one year only, although many schools have been happy to extend the scholarship for a second year This second year allows you to take the full A2 exams (see above) which are used for UK University entry.
+Yes, but remember that your scholarship will initially be for one year only, although many schools have been happy to extend the scholarship for a second year.
+Depending on your course, this second year allows you to take the A2, Scottish Higher or IB exams (see above) which are used for UK University entry.
 Not all schools in the HMC Scheme are able to do this, however, so please do not assume that a second year in a UK will be available.
 You will also need to look at the fees which British Universities will charge: these are different for students outside the EEA, from the charge made to students from within the EEA.
 Visa requirements are also different for students at universities in the UK from those you may have dealt with as a school scholarship student.
 Some careful research is necessary for each country!